CodeforSouth/project_guide/docs/code_reviews.md

-# Code Review
+# Code Reviews

-> The discipline of discussing your code with your peers.
+Code reviews are the discipline of discussing your code with your peers.

 A guide for reviewing code and having your code reviewed.